utiasSTARS/GraphIK/README.md

-# graphIK
+# GraphIK
-A library for solving inverse kinematics by modelling robots as geometric graphs and using ideas from distance geometry.
+GrpahIK is a library for solving inverse kinematics by modelling robots as geometric graphs and using concepts from distance geometry.

 <img src="https://raw.githubusercontent.com/utiasSTARS/GraphIK/main/assets/graph_ik_logo.png" width="250px"/>

 ## Dependencies
 GraphIK is implemented in Python 3.
 See [setup.py](https://github.com/utiasSTARS/graphIK/blob/main/setup.py) for a full list of dependencies.

 ## Usage
-Use of GraphIK can be summarized into 4 key steps which we'll walk through below (see the scripts in [experiments/](https://github.com/utiasSTARS/graphik-internal/tree/main/experiments) for more details).
+Use of GraphIK can be summarized by four key steps, which we'll walk through below (see the scripts in [experiments/](https://github.com/utiasSTARS/graphik-internal/tree/main/experiments) for more details).

 ### 1. Load a Robot
 In this example, we'll parse a [URDF file](https://industrial-training-master.readthedocs.io/en/melodic/_source/session3/Intro-to-URDF.html) describing a [Schunk LWA4P manipulator](https://github.com/marselap/schunk_lwa4p).